13 of the Best Attractions in Michigan Thumb

 Ancient Art from First Nation

 Sanilac Petroglyphs – The Sanilac Petroglyphs historic site is located near Cass City.
 Take M-53 to Bay City-Forestville Road and proceed east to Germania Road.
 Head south a one-half mile on Germania; the site is on the west side of the road.
 The carvings, known as petroglyphs, were discovered by residents after a fire swept through the area in 1881 and revealed rocks bearing the designs.
 Because they are made in relatively friable sandstone, geologists have been able to determine that the carvings were made 300 to 1,000 years ago, dating back to the Late Woodland Period.
-The Bow Man, believed to represent a hunter, is the most well-known of the Sanilac Petroglyphs, rock carvings etched into a sandstone outcrop.
+The Bowman, believed to represent a hunter, is the most well-known of the Sanilac Petroglyphs, rock carvings etched into a sandstone outcrop.
+The Petroglyphs are a one of a kind on our list of Michigan Thumb attractions.

 A Finger Out into Saginaw Bay